winneylee/california-wildfires/README.md

 **Week Two**
-- Description of preliminary data preprocessing
+- Description of preliminary data preprocessing encode our categorical variables using Scikit-Learn's OneHotEncoder class.
 - Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
 - Description of how data was split into training and testing sets
 - Explanation of model choice, including limitations and benefits